inae-kim-99/inae-kim-99/README.md

 ## 👋🏻 Hi there
+- ✍🏻   I'm currently learning machine learning skills
-- ✍🏻   I'm currently learning kubernetes/docker
+- ✍🏻   I'm currently learning kubernetes and docker

 - 👩🏻‍💼   Department of CS (Computer Science)
 - 💻   Usually using Python language for programmming